Olical/sicp/README.md

 My work from studying [Structure and Interpretation of Computer Programs][sicp].
 I use [Racket][] as my Scheme implementation.

-You'll need to fetch the `sicp` package before executing these exercises.
+You'll need to fetch the `sicp` package before executing these exercises, although they don't usually do much.
+Just open the files and have a read.

 ```bash
 raco pkg install sicp